absdnd/jpeg_dc_detection/README.md

 + val_split = 0.2

-b) Command Line Parameters: These parameters can be supplied at the time of running the code.
+#### Command Line Parameters: These parameters can be supplied at the time of running the code.
 Below are the possible combinations that can be given for command line arguments.

 -  Quality factor --Qf = {20,40,60,70,75,80,85,90}
 -  Stability index  --index = {'1' or 'all'}